 Numerous limitations exist on coursework allowed for credit, and on grading.
 For example,

-an average grade of “B” or higher is required for prerequisite courses;
+An average grade of “B” or higher is required for prerequisite courses;

-a minimum grade of “B” is required in:
+A minimum grade of “B” is required in:

 CE 210

-all courses that are:

-completed prior to being advanced to candidacy;
+Courses that are to be counted towards the MSCE that are:

 100 series

 outside of the Civil Engineering program curriculum.

-a minimum grade of “C” is required in all courses listed in the Program of Courses within the approved Advancement to Candidacy form.
+A minimum grade of "C" is required in all courses listed on the Advancement to Candidacy petition, however, the student must also maintain a minimum 3.0 program GPA, therefore, an equal number of "A" units would be required to balance out the "C" units.

 Selected information on course credit limitations, excerpted from the 2015-16 General Catalog, is provided near the end of this manual for the purpose of providing an example of requirements that were in effect during that catalog year.
 Topics include the following: